Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 When I traveled to Jordan almost two years ago, I stayed at the Kempinski Ishtar on the Dead Sea and it was one of my favorite hotels to date.
 So when Kempinski themselves contacted me looking to advertise on this site, I took a look at their properties and suggested that instead of a traditional ad for cash, we swap a bit of editorial coverage for a stay at their Dubai property: the Kempinski Mall of the Emirates.

-Now — our timing was unfortunately a bit off, which I did not realize at the time of booking.
-The hotel was under construction, many of the public areas were closed, we had to enter and exit via the basement parking garage, and the lobby and breakfast restaurant were moved to conference rooms.
-Not ideal, and it took away from the atmosphere, but we were upgraded to a bigger suite.
+Now — my timing was unfortunately a bit off, which I did not realize at the time of booking.
+The hotel was under construction, many of the public areas were closed, I had to enter and exit via the basement parking garage, and the lobby and breakfast restaurant were moved to conference rooms.
+Not ideal, and it took away from the atmosphere, but I was upgraded to a bigger suite.

 This living room was spacious and perfect for working, and it was nice to have the space beyond just a bedroom.